AwsSG/educadia/README.md

 * A sample of teachers (3 teachers) and students (5 students) from the school were asked to review the site and documentation to point out any bugs and/or user experience issues. the following was found:

-* Below is the detailed manual (logical) testing of all elements and functionality on every page:
+* The website was also tested manually thoroughly.
+The desktop and the mobile modes were both checked for any errors.
+Manual (logical) testing of all elements and functionality on every page:

 | Action         | Expected result | Outcome |
 |:------------- | :---- | :----: |